GuillermoHazebrouck/GuillermoHazebrouck/README.md

 Planting a seed is for free.
 Take care of it and watch it grow.
+It might once become a forest.
-That part of you will always remain, even when you are gone.
+And that part of you will always remain, even when you are gone.